Standard Exception Codes 8810

 One caveat to the Standard Exception Codes is that premium auditors are trained in and are very adept at analyzing the above Class Codes.
 We often see in our audits for employers where the auditor has moved the payroll amounts from the Standard Exception Codes to other codes.

-If you feel that one of your workers that was moved to a Class Code that does not match their job, you should question the premium auditor at the time of audit and raise a dispute if you have received your premium audit bill.
+If you feel that one of your workers was moved to a Class Code that does not match their job, you should question the premium auditor at the time of audit and raise a dispute if you have received your premium audit bill.
 Always request the audit workpapers.
 These documents show the auditor’s thinking when auditing your records to determine your final policy premium for that year.

 ©J&L Risk Management Inc Copyright Notice